Thoracic Imaging Vector

 Yes

-26. Kerley B lines are often seen in what type of pulmonary edema?
+26. Kerley B lines are commonly associated with what type of pulmonary edema?

 Cardiogenic pulmonary edema